CoronaWhy/befair/README.md

 If you see the message: "ERROR: Network traefik declared as external, but could not be found", please create the network manually using `docker network create traefik` and try again.

-After Docker is installed you can check the consistency of all BeFAIR distributives:
+After Docker is installed you can check the consistency of all BeFAIR distros:
 ```
 git clone https://github.com/CoronaWhy/befair
 cd befair
 make check-all
 ```

-You can find all available installations in /distro folder.
-Different distributives are suitable for various research communities.
+You can find all available installations in distros/ folder.
+Different distros are suitable for various research communities.

-Choose some distributive, for example, "fair", and start/stop all services with commands:
+Choose some distro, for example, "fair", and start/stop all services with commands:
 ```
 cd fair
 make up